black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 Now you can start writing your JavaScript.
 Begin by creating a script element.
 This element is used to load JavaScript into your HTML file.

 ## step 3
+Add a console.log("Hello World"); line between your script tags.
+Then click the "Console" button to open the console.
+You should see the text "Hello World".